djipco/djipevents/README.md

 As far as I'm concerned, `on()`,  `off()` and `once()` are very poor method names.
 Once you start extending or mixing in this library, you realize that identifiers such as `on` and `off` are collision-prone and do not describe properly what the methods are actually doing, which is bad.
+It is true that `once()`is shorter than `addOneTimeListener()`.
+However, with auto-completion, this is irrelevant.

 ## API Reference